Table of Contents

 Analyze how developers use AI coding tools like GitHub Copilot and Cursor.
 This view surfaces active users, acceptance rates, and code contribution trends so you can evaluate trust, engagement, and real productivity impact across teams.

 The AI Tools Usage panel measures how developers use supported AI coding tools across your organization.
-LinearB currently supports GitHub Copilot and Cursor.
+LinearB currently supports GitHub Copilot, Cursor, and Claude.

 What the panel measures